Biocomputation-CBGP/LAPrepository/SetFunctions/README.md

 A function that will return the optimal pipette for the given volume.

-If it is a greater volume than the maximum pipette volume, it will return the pipette that will give the minimal amount of movements.
+If it is a greater volume than the maximum pipette volume, it will return the pipette that will give the minimal amount of movements to transfer the volume.

 If none of the pipettes attached can pick the volume, the function will raise an error.